sifaka-ai/sifaka/docs/VISION.md

 - **Self-Consistency** (Wang et al. 2022) - Multiple critique generation with consensus
 - **N-Critics** (Mousavi et al. 2023) - Ensemble of specialized critics

-### Thought-Centric Architecture
+### Graph-Based Workflow with Thought-Centric State
-Traditional AI frameworks focus on chains of tools.
-Sifaka centers everything around the **Thought** - a complete state container that provides:
+Traditional AI frameworks use linear chains or ad-hoc orchestration.
+Sifaka uses PydanticAI's graph-based workflow orchestration centered around the **SifakaThought** - a complete state container that flows through the graph:

+- **Graph Orchestration**: Clear, resumable workflow execution with state persistence
-- **Complete observability** of every step in the generation process
+- **Complete observability** of every step in the generation process through graph nodes
-- **Immutable state management** with proper versioning and history
+- **Immutable state management** with proper versioning and history at each iteration
-- **Rich debugging capabilities** with exact prompts and intermediate results
+- **Rich debugging capabilities** with exact prompts, intermediate results, and node transitions
-- **Serializable audit trails** for analysis and compliance
+- **Serializable audit trails** for analysis, compliance, and workflow resumption

-### Validation-First Design
+### Validation-First Design with Graph Integration
 Most frameworks treat validation as an afterthought.
-Sifaka makes validation and iterative improvement core concepts:
+Sifaka makes validation and iterative improvement core concepts through dedicated graph nodes:

-- Built-in validation at every step
+- **ValidateNode**: Built-in parallel validation at every iteration
-- Automatic iterative improvement when validation fails
+- **CritiqueNode**: Parallel critic execution for quality improvement
+- **Automatic iteration**: Graph flow control handles improvement cycles
-- Critics that provide actionable feedback, not just scores
+- **Actionable feedback**: Critics provide specific suggestions, not just scores
-- Complete transparency in the improvement process
+- **Complete transparency**: Every validation and critique decision is captured in the thought audit trail

 ## Technical Vision

-### PydanticAI-First Architecture
+### PydanticAI Graph-Based Architecture
-**As of Sifaka 0.2.0, we are fully aligned with PydanticAI's development and vision.** PydanticAI represents the future of AI agent frameworks, and Sifaka will evolve alongside it:

-- **Native PydanticAI integration** as our primary chain implementation
-- **Tool-based extensibility** leveraging PydanticAI's powerful tool system
+**As of Sifaka 0.4.0, we have fully adopted PydanticAI's graph-based workflow orchestration.** This represents a major architectural evolution that aligns us with PydanticAI's future:

+- **Graph-based workflows** using PydanticAI's native graph orchestration
+- **Node-based design** with separate Generate, Validate, and Critique nodes
+- **State persistence** with built-in snapshotting and resumability
+- **Parallel execution** of validators and critics within their respective nodes
 - **Type-safe AI applications** with Pydantic's validation and serialization
 - **Modern async patterns** built on PydanticAI's foundation
-- **Aligned development roadmap** with PydanticAI's evolution
+- **Aligned development roadmap** with PydanticAI's graph evolution

 ### MCP-First Architecture
 We're building for the future of AI infrastructure using the Model Context Protocol (MCP):